-Unit Title Understand Organisations
+Unit Title L3B2 Understand Organisations

+Unit Ofqual ref.no.
+K/651 1/0342

 Level 3

 Credit Value 3

 Guided Learning Hours 15

 Learning Outcomes Asses ssment Criteria

 1. Understand the UK legal 1.1 Describe the UK legal forms for organisations

 forms for organisations 1.2 Explain the different operational functions within an

 and operational functions organisation

 1.3 Outline how the sales function relates to other

 organisational functions

-1.4 Describe the roles and responsibilities of sales professionals
+Describe the roles and responsibilities of sales professionals

 at different levels of the organisation

 2. Understand the context 2.1 Describe the internal forces that impact on an organisation

 in which an organisation 2.2 Describe the external forces that impact on an organisation

 operates 2.3 Conduct a PESTLE analysis for an organisation

-Additio Additional Information

-Unit purpose and aims To enable learners to understand the UK legal forms for organisations and operational functions, and the context in which one organisation operates.
+Additional Information Unit purpose and aims Details of the relationship between the unit and To enable learners to understand the UK legal forms for organisations and operational functions, and the context in which one organisation operates.
 Learners will conduct a PESTLE analysis for an organisation.

-Details o of the relationship Not linked to the apprenticeship standard.

-betwee n the unit and

-iceship standards

-n of the unit within the 15.4 - Marketing and Sales

-- subject/sector

-ation system

-Indicativ ve Content

-The UK legal forms for organisations, e.g., sole trader, partnership, limited company, public sector organisation, charity, community interest company, workers cooperative etc. The different types of organisation structure, e.g., hierarchical, matrix and flat The operational functions within organisations, e.g., sales, marketing, communications, human resources, finance, production, customer service etc The formal and informal organisational relationships between the sales functior and other functions Sales roles and responsibilities within organisational structures, e.g., telesales, f sales, sales team leader, sales manager, sales leader, senior sales leader, head or sales, sales director etc.

-2. structure, cult organisational prces that impact on an organisation, e.g., leadership, organisational ure, employees, workforce dynamics, internal communication, policies and procedures, resources and infrastructure, strategy, change management practices etc.
+Not linked to the apprenticeship standard.
+Location Ofqual s classifica iceship standards of the unit within the ubject/sector ation system 15.4 - Marketing and Sales Indicativ ve Content 1.
+The UK legal forms for organisations, e.g., sole trader, partnership, limited company, public sector organisation, charity, community interest company, workers cooperative etc. The different types of organisation structure, e.g., hierarchical, matrix and flat The operational functions within organisations, e.g., sales, marketing, communications, human resources, finance, production, customer service etc The formal and informal organisational relationships between the sales function and other functions Sales roles and responsibilities within organisational structures, e.g., telesales, field sales, sales team leader, sales manager, sales leader, senior sales leader, head of sales, sales director etc. 2.
+The internal forces that impact on an organisation, e.g., leadership, organisation structure, culture, employees, workforce dynamics, internal communication, organisational policies and procedures, resources and infrastructure, organisational strategy, change management practices etc. The different external forces that impact on an organisation, e.g., economic, technological, political and legal, social and cultural environmental, competitive demographic, supplier and vendor relationships, global etc.

-• The different external forces that impact on an organisation, e.g., economic, technological, political and legal, social and cultural environmental, competitive, demographic, supplier and vendor relationships, global etc. What a PESTLE analysis is and why it is used How to conduct a PESTLE analysis
+- What a PESTLE analysis is and why it is used • - How to conduct a PESTLE analysis •

-Assessor Guidance

-1. Learners should describe at least three legal forms for organisations.
+Assesso Assessor Guidance 1.
+Learners should describe at least three legal forms for organisations.
 They should explain at least four different operational functions and outline how the sales function relates to each one, giving examples to support their points.
 Learners must describe the roles and responsibilities of sales professionals at three different levels of organisations.
 2. Learners should describe at least three internal and three external forces that impact on organisations.
 A PESTLE analysis should be conducted for one organisation.
 This may be the organisation that they work for, or a case study organisation provided by the centre.